py-why/EconML/doc/spec/motivation.rst

 Learning Click-Through-Rates
 ----------------------------

-In the design of a page layouts and more importantly in ad placement, it is important to understand the click-through-rate of page components (e.g. ads) on different positions of a page.
-Even though the modern approach is to run multiple A/B tests, when such page component involve revenue considerations (such as ad placement), then observational data can help guide correct A/B tests to run.
+In the design of a page layout and more importantly in ad placement, it is important to understand the click-through-rate of page components (e.g. ads) on different positions of a page.
+Even though the modern approach is to run multiple A/B tests, when such page components involve revenue considerations (such as ad placement), then observational data can help guide correct A/B tests to run.
 Heterogeneous treatment effect estimation can provide estimates of the click-through-rate of page components from observational data.
 In this setting, the treatment is simply whether the component is